drcmda/react-contextual/README.md

 It provides two things:

-1. a minimal redux-like store with setState semantics and central actions
+1. consuming context with ease, every kind of context, no matter which or whose or how many providers
-2. helping you to deal with context in general, listening to multiple providers without the nesting, etc.
+2. a minimal redux-like store pattern with setState semantics and central actions

 Currently it relies on [react-trainings polyfill](https://github.com/ReactTraining/react-broadcast/tree/next), which will be removed once React 16.3.0 is out.